Can you tell us about your journey towards self love?

 What does a healthy relationship look like to you?

-If you could share one piece of advice with our readers, what would it be?
+If you could give one piece of advice to our readers what would it be?